hahahuy/thesis-rocket-trajectory-optimizer/docs/brief#1.md

   - **Shape**: `[n_cases, N]`
   - **Purpose**: Provides aerodynamic loading information directly to models

 **Backward Compatibility**: v2 is backward compatible with v1.
 All v1 functionality is preserved, and v2 adds optional features that models can use if supported.

-**Current Usage**: Direction D1.5.4 model uses v2 data format to leverage `T_mag` and `q_dyn` features via `InputBlockV2`.
+Direction D1.5.4 uses v2 data to leverage `T_mag` and `q_dyn` features via `InputBlockV2`.

 ---